mlibrary/solr_cloud-connection/README.md

 * At this point the API is unstable
-*  Solr has no sense of an atomic action and plenty of other ways (e.g, the admin interface) to mess with things, so nothing is cached.
+*  Solr has no sense of an atomic action and plenty of other ways (e.g, the admin interface) to mess with things, so anything that doesn't change the data (so, basically, anything other than create or delete) is cached.
+Exceptions are obvious, e.g., `ping`
-  This means that individual actions can involve several round-trips to solr.
-If you're doing so much admin that this becomes a bottleneck, you're well outside this gem's target case.
 * While solr aliases can point to more than one collection at a time, this gem enforces one collection per alias (although many aliases can point to the same collection)

 ## Usage